Avanade/emtech-stretch-labs/control-agent/text-to-speech/README.md

 ![LUISintents](./docs/images/LUISintents.png)

 and an optional QnA.
-`tip: you can automatically flesh out a lot of questiosn by assigning one of the pre-built personalities to your robot`
+`tip: you can automatically flesh out a lot of questions by assigning one of the pre-built personalities to your robot`